Funders and Partners

 Savage, S.E. & Halperin, A.C.
 (2006).
 Building an academic tobacco control program while forging links with practice: the University of Washington Tobacco Studies Program.
 Public Health Reports, 121, 529-537.

-The following local, private and governmental organizations have provided funding for UW TSP and/or collaborated with the program to provide student internships, speaker support, and/or publicity for the program.
+The following local, private and governmental organizations, in alphabetical order, have provided funding for UW TSP and/or collaborated with the program to provide student internships, speaker support, and/or publicity for the program.

 - Alere Wellbeing